DaddyBearSEA/reading-notes/201/class-01.md

 **new elements provide clearer code**

 **older browsers**

-> Useing Google Javascrip HTML5 shiv or shim.
+> Using Google Javascrip HTML5 shiv or shim.
 Less thatn IE9 browsers.

 **NOTE:** *anyone using IE* or lower must have JavaScript enabled in their borwser*